Matter at School!

-Today initiates the first day of Black History month, where we recognize and celebrate the work Black people have done and continuously do to push our country towards progress, and uplift all our humanity when striving for equality, and specifically, Black equality.
+February is Black History month, where we recognize and celebrate the work Black people have done and continuously do to push our country towards progress, and uplift all our humanity when striving for equality, and specifically, Black equality.

 When we explicitly value, recognize, and affirm the unique role Black people and Black Americans have had in making our country great, we acknowledge the outsized role the Black community has had in making equality a reality in this country, for all of us.